AnneLew/Lewerentz-etal_2021_Macrophytes-DDG/README.md

 -   `data-raw/`: Raw datasets for biotic and abiotic data and R code to generate data in preparation files `data/`
 -   `data/`: Cleaned data used for the analysis
 -   `analysis/`: R code in .Rmd files to reproduce tables, figures and analysis of main file and Supplementary material
--   `man/`: Documentation of functions and data
--   `R/`: Necessary for the package

 ## Reproduce the results